 OK, ZZ Top are not exactly “off the beaten path”; but Lowdown In The Street is both a deep cut and, best I can tell, nobody else has transcribed it properly… so it’s fair game for Stairway.

 ZZ Top were also my first real favourite band.
-This was in the Eliminator and Afterburner days, famous for spinning guitarshotrods, and so on — all profoundly un-cool in 1990s suburban Manchester where the Happy Mondays were a more orthodox obsession.
+This was in the Eliminator and Afterburner days, famous for spinning guitarshotrods, and so on — all profoundly un-cool in 1990s suburban Manchester, I can tell you.

-Anyway, this track comes from their 1979 album Degüello, best known for the hit Cheap Sunglasses; well before the synths and furry guitars of their late-80s heyday, and closer to their blues-rock roots.
+Anyway, this track comes from their 1979 album Degüello, best known for the hit Cheap Sunglasses.
+This well before the synths and furry guitars of their late-80s heyday, and closer to their blues-rock roots.

 Lesson